rumkin/plant/readme.md

 - ☁️ Lightweight: only **8** KiB minified and gzipped.
 - 📐 Standards based: uses WebAPI interfaces.
 - 🛳 Transport agnostic: no HTTP or platform coupling, ship requests via __everything__.
-- 🧳 Portable: works in node.js and browser.
+- 🧳 Portable: works in node.js and even in browser.

 ---